codewithmikee/expressjs-starter/DEPLOYMENT.md

 This document provides step-by-step instructions for deploying your Express.js + TypeScript + Prisma application, with a specific focus on deploying to Replit.

+> **Important**: This project uses ES Modules (`"type": "module"` in package.json), which requires special handling for deployment.
+Follow this guide carefully to avoid common ES Module compatibility issues.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)